Kei-K23/zapdesk/README.md

 # ZapDesk

-All your conversations, files, blogs and code-snippets in one place. **ZapDesk** makes it easy to collaborate and get work done in real-time.
+All your conversations, workspaces, and blogs in one place. **ZapDesk** makes it easy to collaborate, share and get work done in real-time.